 1. Listed here are the course outcomes/objectives assessed in this course which play an integral part in contributing to the student’s general education along with the general education competency it supports.

+General Education Competency: Investigate

+Course Outcomes or Objectives Supporting the General Education Competency Selected:

+Students will demonstrate an understanding of 3 or more research methods used to investigate sociological questions.

 General Education Competency: Visualize